About

 Our Regulatory Role

-The formation of the college in June 2024, merged distinct, yet complementary health professions under one regulatory banner, representing a significant leap forward in health regulation.
+The formation of the College in June 2024, merged distinct, yet complementary health professions under one regulatory banner, representing a significant leap forward in health regulation.
 This strategic unification has been designed to streamline regulatory processes, elevate public safety, and cultivate an integrated health community through shared knowledge, resources, and standards.

 Central to the College’s mission is its role to serve the public interest by working to ensure ethical and safe healthcare, with a commitment to transparency and integrity.
 It fulfills this role in several ways: